nelishahapuni/swift-masterlist/README.md

 - Supports weak/unowned to prevent retain cycles

 ## Generics
-- Parametrised Types for creating reusable funcs & structs that work with any Type
+Parametrised Types for creating reusable funcs & structs that work with any Type

-- func swapValues<T>(_ a: inout T, _ b: inout T) { ... }
+    func swapValues(_ a: inout T, _ b: inout T) { ... }

 - Often used w/collections: arrays, dictionaries, optionals, etc.
-- Type safety because type-related errors are caught at compile time
+- **Type safe** - type-related errors caught at compile time

-- Use 'where' clause to add constraints, such as conforming to specific protocols
+- Use **where** clause to add constraints, such as conforming to specific protocols
-- TODO: - Add "some" keyword
+- Use **some** for more readable parameters in func declarations, instead of using <T: ...>

 # UIKit

 ## Auto Layout
-- Adaptability to different screens: adjusts content dynamically for multiple devices
+Adaptability to different screens: adjusts content dynamically for multiple devices

-- Contains - width, height, size, distance, etc.
+    - Constrains - width, height, size, distance, etc.
     - Priority - satisfy higher priority first then lower
     - Layout Anchors (top, bottom, leading, trailing)
+    - Bounds (size) vs Frame (rotated/expanded)

     - UIStackView - arrange in horizontal/vertical stacks

 ## Navigation
 - UINavigationController manages a stack of view controllers, pushing or popping views